godders/scientist/README.md

 ## Future plans?

-These are all things I've thought about but discounted for this first iteration:
+These are all things I've thought about and may appear in future versions:

  * Splay on the outer columns
  * Per-key RGB